The Bylaws of The San Francisco Young Democrats

 The general membership has the power to revoke an endorsement for any reason with a simple majority vote (50%+1).

-ARTICLE IX.
+ARTICLE VIII.
 CODE OF CONDUCT & SEXUAL HARASSMENT POLICY

 A. Code of Conduct